 - We also went upstairs to a bedroom with a secret trap door on the side of the bed.
 The story goes that if the owner at the time was not happy with his mistress he would open the trap door and push her in there which led her straight to the dungeon.

 The spa is located on the premises and offers a variety of pampering services, including a sauna, massage, and beauty treatments.
-Why not treat yourself to a me day while staying at Czocha by indulging in a foot, legs, back and head massage?
-Luxury treatments include Chinese cupping, Basalt hot stones and ear candling treatments.
+Why not treat yourself to me day while staying at Czocha by indulging in a foot, leg, back, and head massage?
+Luxury treatments include Chinese cupping, Basalt hot stones, and ear candling treatments.

 A nighttime tour of Czocha Castle

-If ghosts, ghouls and terrors are your jam then a nighttime tour of Czocha Castle is for you.
+If ghosts, ghouls, and terrors are your jam then a nighttime tour of Czocha Castle is for you.
 A guide will escort you around the castle with stories and tales of all things ghostly from within the castle walls.
-The tour lasts for 3 hours where you will see various castle chambers, you will squeeze through secret passages and explore the mysterious armoury and dark castle dungeons.
+The tour lasts for 3 hours which you will see various castle chambers, you will squeeze through secret passages, and explore the mysterious armoury and dark castle dungeons.